MeveraStudios/Synapse/README.md

 - 🔗 **Relational Placeholders**: Placeholders that resolve values based on relationships between 2 Users
 - 💾 **Intelligent Caching**: Built-in caching mechanisms with expiration support
 - 🧪 **Comprehensive Testing**: Extensive test suite ensuring reliability
-- 🔙 **PAPI Backward-Compatibility**: In Bukkit you could just call BukkitNeuron#hookToPAPI and we will do the rest
+- 🔙 **PAPI Backward-Compatibility**: In Bukkit, you can simply call BukkitNeuron#hookToPAPI and we will do the rest
+- 🎨 **Adventure Integration**: First-class MiniMessage support with custom tag resolvers

+---
 ## 🚀 Getting Started

 ### Prerequisites